G-Research/ParquetSharp/docs/Reading.md

-Parquet files store data in separate row groups, which all share the same schema, so if you wish to read all data in a file, you generally want to loop over all of the row groups and create a `RowGroupReader` for each one:
+Parquet files store data in separate row groups, which all share the same schema, so if you wish to read all data in a file, you generally want to loop over all of the row groups and create a `ParquetSharp.RowGroupReader` for each one:

 ```csharp
 for (int rowGroup = 0; rowGroup < fileReader.FileMetaData.NumRowGroups; ++rowGroup) {